Tiling Cost Breakdown

 Depending on the tile you use, you may or may not have to seal.
 Some of the tiles that don't need sealing include porcelain and ceramic tiles.

-Those that need to be filled are the porous tiles made from natural stones.
+Those that need to be sealed are porous tiles made from natural stones such as slate, marble, or limestone.
+They usually need to be sealed to protect them from stains, moisture, and damage over time.
 Another thing that may require a seal is grout.
-For sealants, you can find great ones costing around £20.

 Preparing the wall and floor may involve the laying of plywood or installing plasterboard on the surfaces.
 Plywood costs £15 per sheet, while the plasterboard goes for £15 per sheet.